Sage-Bionetworks-Workflows/nf-genie/scripts/data_guide/README.md

 ### Instructions

-1. Create instance under EC2 with Notebook Software and wait for creation.
-Open up your Notebook via the `NotebookConnectionURI` under `Outputs` tab
+1. Create instance under Linux Docker and wait for creation.
+Open up your Notebook via the `ConnectionURI` under `Outputs` tab
 2. In the terminal, clone [nf-genie](https://github.com/Sage-Bionetworks-Workflows/nf-genie) and checkout `main` branch

     ```git